 Illustrator, Leyla Kiran received her BFA from the School of the Art Institute of Chicago, where she focused primarily in ceramics and sculpture.
 When she is not illustrating for Shining Readers, Leyla is a studio assistant for a Chicago-based jewelry and object design duo called Minima Maxima.
 In her own art practice, Leyla is interested in using humor as an accessible entry point for talking about serious issues like mental health and social justice.
 Her other interests include dogs, coffee, loud music, and orange things.

 Editor, Megan Anne Fenrich, is a graduate student at University of North Carolina at Chapel Hill.
-She recently received her Master’s degree in Italian Studies and plans to continue with her PhD.
+She holds a Master’s in Italian Studies and is continuing on with her PhD.
 She has experience with educational curriculum and instruction, graphic design and professional writing.
-When not studying, Megan enjoys photography, outdoor activities, and dreaming of places to visit.
+When not studying, Megan enjoys photography, outdoor activities, and reading.

 Community Partnerships Shining Readers advocates children’s literacy through community outreach and conferences.
 Thanks to all our community partners and the important work they do every day.